hemantksingh/messup-learn/Tools/Testing.md

 Automation is valuable, but not a silver bullet.
 Automated tests are beneficial in achieving repeatability and quick feedback but effective testing strategies should encompass a variety of approaches, including manual testing and exploratory testing and integrating testing throughout the development process, not just as a separate final stage.

+* **Shared Responsibility Model** where both parties (Dev and QA) own quality throughout the lifecycle.
+They participate in reviewing test results, fixing "flaky" tests, and identifying cross-system dependencies.
+In this model, developers write and maintain automated tests for new features, while QA professionals act as "quality advisors" not "**gate keepers**" who focus on risk, strategy, and complex exploratory testing.
+ * Roles and Responsibilities in Automated Testing
+   * Developers: Responsible for unit tests, integration tests, and maintaining the stability of the build.
+They are increasingly expected to write functional UI tests for the features they implement.
+   * QA/SDETs: Minimal manual execution, focusing on automation engineering, designing test strategies, building the test harness, managing data, and ensuring end-to-end coverage.
 * **Automated testing as part of CI/CD**: Write automated tests that are independent of the environment that they run in.
 To reduce the risk of environment-specific bugs, tests should be able to run in a development environment and in a CI/CD pipeline.
+* **Test Data Management** Repeatable across environments with a well established base data set.
+Implement **environment agnostic tests** - for scenarios where dynamic data generation is challenging, employ pattern matching for result validation in automation tests instead of relying on specific data values
 * **Fast feedback loop**: Strive for quick execution times for automated tests to provide immediate feedback and prevent long regressions.
 * **Independent tests**: Instead of testing your entire stack as one giant block, focus on testing components that fulfil a specific business functionality.
 The test boundaries should align with the your business domains and the external dependencies should be mocked.
 * **Measure test automation and effectiveness**: Track automation coverage by measuring the number of test cases automated and identify areas for improvement.
 Monitor the impact of automation on overall quality and defect detection rates.

 ## Unit or integration tests ?